jinlee2016/cloud-native-devops-workshop/blackjack_KR/2-developer-cloud-hello-world.md

     </properties>
     ```

-12. dependencies 요소 뒤에 빌드 및 플러그 인에 대한 요소를 추가하십시오.
+12. After the dependencies element, add elements for build and plug-ins.

     ```xml
     <build>